eskres/nutriCO2/readme.md

 ---
 ## Future Improvements
 My ambition is to complete this project.
+The homepage needs additional styling, as do the recipe listing page, ingredient listing page, ingredient forms and recipe detail.
+Some refinement of the recipe form functionality is also required.
 I think the idea is great and it deserves more attention.
 I hope to be able to share an updated version with you soon!

 ---